Skip to Main Content

 • Free tool with both web-based functionality and a desktop client.

-• Open Source software, not affiliate with any publisher.
+• Open Source software, not affiliated with any publisher.

 • Because this software is open source it is the recommend citation manager by the library staff.